Skip to main content

 • Camera with spare batteries or film

-• Portable battery pack for charging devices and cables (if you feel like you need them)
+• Portable battery pack and cables for charging devices (if you feel like you need them)

 Costume